 DVLA rules on number plates state that:

 The rules do allow for three-dimensional, or raised, characters.
-Any raised characters on a plate fitted after 1 September 2021 must be a single shade of black.
+Any raised characters on a plate fitted after aised, characters.
+Any raised characters on a plate fitted after September 1, 2021, must be a single shade of black.

 What Makes Tinted Number Plates Illegal?